-The Fund intends to meet requirements of Subchapter M of the Internal Revenue Code (the "Code") applicable to regulated investment companies.
+The Fund intends to meet requirements of Subchapter M of the Internal Revenue Code ("Code") applicable to regulated investment companies.
 If these requirements are not met, it will not receive special tax treatment and will be subject to federal corporate income tax.
+Additionally, the Fund intends to comply with the diversification requirements of Section 817(h) of the Code.